JonnyKong/AccuMO/README.md

         -e com.example.accumo.IP <SERVER_IP>
     ```

+    You are supposed to see the AccuMO app launching and showing a white
+    screen, and the server printing the information of each offloaded frame.

+    Wait for 40-50 seconds for experiment to finish (i.e. the length of the
+    example video), which is indicated by the server stopping to print.

+    Then, quit the AccuMO application to go back to the home screen.
+The
-    The resulting depth maps and VO trajectories will be written to files on the phone, under
+    resulting depth maps and VO trajectories will be written to files on the
-    `/sdcard/accumo/results`.
+    phone, under `/sdcard/accumo/results`.

 3. On the laptop, compute the accuracy: